 The greater sensitivity of the fluorometric methods provides lower detection limits than the spectrophotometric method.

 The conventional fluorometric methods (used without narrow-bandpass filters) are subject to spectral interferences in the presence of pheophytin a, pheophorbide a, chlorophyll b and chlorophyll c.
-Depending on the amounts present, chlorophylls b and c may significantly interefere with the measurement of chlorophyll a.
+Depending on the amounts present, chlorophylls b and c may significantly interfere with the measurement of chlorophyll a.
 Therefore, depending on the type of algae and the amounts of the various pigments present in the sample source, there are possible uncorrectable interferences using the fluorometric methods that may underestimate or overestimate chlorophyll a, and the measurement errors will vary with pigment ratios.

 The presence of pheophytin a in a sample requires the method acidification procedure to correct for its contribution to the observed chlorophyll a fluorescence.
 The pheophytin a measurement or correction includes any contribution from pheophorbides.
 Adequate mixing and controlled acid concentration and reaction time for the acidification are required in order to perform the pheophytin correction according to the method.

 The fluorometric method is unreliable because of inaccuracies in measurement if chlorophyll b is present.
-During the acidification step, chlorophyll b converts to pheophytin b, which contributes to the observed pheophytin a fluorescence, potentially causing an overestimation of the pheophytin a correction and understimation of chlorophyll a.
+During the acidification step, chlorophyll b converts to pheophytin b, which contributes to the observed pheophytin a fluorescence, potentially causing an overestimation of the pheophytin a correction and underestimation of chlorophyll a.

 Although not as pronounced in effect, chlorophyll c may contribute to the overestimation of chlorophyll a and underestimation of pheophytin a.
 As an example, phaeodactylum extract contains significant amounts of chlorophyll c, which results in overestimation of chlorophyll a.